dwahdany/paper-per-year/README.md

 ## Note
 Numbers are not everything and number of published papers is certainly no metric for academic success.

-## Installation

-1. Clone this repository
-2. Add the `bin` directory to your PATH or create a symlink to `bin/uvx-paper-per-year` in a directory that's in your PATH

 ## Usage

 ```bash